Back to Love (Chris Brown song): Critical reception

 Andy Kellman of AllMusic defined the song as a "career highlight".
 Alex Zidel of HotNewHipHop said that the song is "lyrically deep and conscious, while musically has a worldwide and timeless sound", noticing that with "Back to Love", and his previous single "Undecided", Brown is successfully trying to bring himself close to his early R&B roots.
 Ken Hamm of SoulBounce described the song as "meaningful", saying that the song is a revival of Michael Jackson's music from the 1990s.

 Music video

-The music video was directed by Brown, and released the same day that the song was released.
-The video was shot in Paris, and starts with Brown escaping some paparazzi, being driven to the Seine's edge where he shows off different dance moves in front of what appears to be an illuminated well.
+The music video was directed by Brown, and released the same day as the song.
+The video was shot in Paris, and starts with Brown escaping some paparazzi.
+The singer is driven to the edge of the Seine, where he shows off various dance moves in front of what appears to be an illuminated well.
 Groups of dancing children from across the globe make cameos throughout the music video as Chris Brown continues to display his dancing ability in the midst of rows of columns which later morph into striped moving pillars.

-The Back to Love video was compared by many to Michael Jackson's music videos, suggesting the "King of Pop" as an inspiration for it.
+The visual style and choreography of "Back to Love" drew comparisons to Michael Jackson’s music videos, highlighting him as a clear source of inspiration.